mikehostetler/amplify/request/readme.md

 # amplify.request

-`amplify.request` is an abstraction layer that can be used for any kind of request for data. `amplify.request` sets out to sepearate the data retrieval and caching mechanisms from data requestors.
+`amplify.request` is an abstraction layer that can be used for any kind of request for data. `amplify.request` sets out to separate the data retrieval and caching mechanisms from data requestors.

 Using the `amplify.request.define` function you can create and maintain your entire server interface and caching policy in a single place,